Jose Altuve Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Cardinals' 4.36 team ERA ranks 19th across all league pitching staffs.
+- The Cardinals have a 4.43 team ERA that ranks 20th among all league pitching staffs.

-- Cardinals pitchers combine to allow 77 home runs (one per game), the third-fewest in the league.
+- Cardinals pitchers combine to surrender the fourth-fewest home runs in baseball (79 total, one per game).

-- His most recent time out was on Wednesday against the Washington Nationals, when the righty went seven innings, surrendering two earned runs while giving up eight hits.
+- The right-hander last pitched on Saturday against the Chicago Cubs, when he went three innings, allowing seven earned runs while giving up 11 hits.

+- The 41-year-old has put together a 6.56 ERA and 4.6 strikeouts per nine innings across nine games this season, while giving up a batting average of .348 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.